How to Write a Vacation Request Email (+ Tips & Examples)

 Step #1: Write a concise subject line

-For illustration, you can try some of the following samples:
+For illustration, employees can try some of the following samples:

 • Time Off Request — [Vacation request dates + your name],